khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 * `las_prepare.py` _(factored out from `ip_processing.py`)_
 * `split_bbg_into_subfiles.py` _(Lisa's code for splitting the [BGG](https://www.pdok.nl/introductie/-/article/cbs-bestand-bodemgebruik) into subsets of river, sea, and other water body polygons)_

-The testing environment so far includes multiprocessing pool-based implementations of ground filtering/pre-processing via PDAL, TIN-linear and Laplace interpolation via startin, natural neighbour (NN) interpolation via CGAL, radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.
+The testing environment so far includes multiprocessing pool-based implementations of ground filtering/pre-processing via PDAL, TIN-linear and Laplace interpolation via startin, constrained Delaunay-based (CDT) TIN-linear and natural neighbour (NN) interpolation via CGAL, radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.
 We might be able to implement an ellipsodial IDW solution in the future, but it is proving much more difficult than anticipated (more about this at the end of the readme).
-Khaled's constrained Delaunay TIN (CDT)-based function is also in the works, and we are currently working on hole-filling/hydro-flattening with Lisa.

 **NEW STUFF**

+* First release of CGAL-CDT.
+Everything seems to be working, but needs more testing.
 * Added an option to pre-process the data before interpolation using a PDAL pipeline, creating a single entry point for the whole process
 * Re-wrote the CGAL-NN algorithm to use true natural neighbours and not regular neighbours
 * Fixed lots of bugs

 ## Current tasks

-Khaled is currently working on implementing TIN-Linear intepolation based on a constrained Delaunay TIN (CDT) through CGAL.
-He can already construct the CDT and is now implementing TIN-linear interpolation.

 I am working with Lisa on hole-filling and hydro-flattening at the moment.
-For the final production environment, we would like to skip secondary hole filling altogether by using a TIN-based interpolation method.
+For the final production environment, we aim to skip secondary hole filling altogether by using a TIN-based interpolation method.
 This will lend us some extra time to develop a useful water body and river flattening algorithm.
 We already have the necessary shapefiles from BBG thanks to Lisa, and will now move on to implementing algorithms.
 Optimally, we are hoping to make the river polygons part of the triangulation via the CDT implementation and use the hole boundaries for water body shore elevation values (which will be used to set the interpolated value inside the holes that arise due to the constraints).
 As a backup plan, we would use Laplace interpolation, but in this case we would not be able to create holes in the triangulation using the water polygons, and we would probably end up needing to overlay them with the rasters post-interpolation.

+Following some further consultation with Jeroen, we will also double-check how well our primary interpolation method interpolates the building gaps.
+If they look too triangular, we might consider trying to flatten them (like water bodies), or using an alternative secondary interpolation mechanism inside of them.

 ## PDAL pipeline entry point (stand-alone ground filtering/pre-processing)